TrevorSundberg/ne/README.md

 }
 ```

 Zip up the `main.ll` into `main.zip`, then rename `main.zip` file to `main.ne`.
 Congratulations!
 You have created your first ne-executable.
 The call to `ne_sandbox_hello_world` will print or show a *hello world* message.
 This function exists for newcomers and testing purposes.
 Note that our `.ne` executable could also be used as a library if we were to use `external` linkage for our own functions.
-An `.ne` file can include other `.ne` files, but note that this is considered static linking, and we prefer users to dynamically link libraries using the package manager and `manifest.xml` files instead which is more compatible with licenses such as the LGPL.
+An `.ne` file can include other `.ne` files, but note that this is considered static linking, and we prefer users to dynamically link libraries using the package manager and `manifest.yaml` files instead which is more compatible with licenses such as the LGPL.

 When `main.ne` is run, the contained LLVM text files are automatically compiled into native assembly and linked against that platform's ne-API.
 Any function with C-linkage that starts with `ne_` may be *optionally linked* against.
 If a platform does not support a given `ne_` API call, then an empty function will be generated that returns the equivalent of 0, null, false, etc. This allows platforms to implement parts of the ne-API, and even extend the API without worrying about linkage problems (much like OpenGL's extensions).
 This is why the ne-API uses `supported` calls, such as `ne_bool ne_socket_supported(void)`.
 Even if `ne_socket_supported` is not implemented, it will return false due to *optional linkage*.
 This can be used for hosts to offer extended functionality, for example if an application runs under [Steam](https://store.steampowered.com/) it could expose the Steam API by introducing an `ne_steam_supported` function and corresponding `ne_steam_...` calls.